FAQs

 While all of these practices touch people, the Feldenkrais Method is very different.
 In massage, the practitioner is working directly with the muscles, in chiropractic, with the bones.
 The Feldenkrais Method works with your ability to regulate and coordinate your movement, which means working with the nervous system and the whole person.

-What is the Feldenkrais Method of somatic education?working with a client
+What is the Feldenkrais Method of somatic education?

 The Feldenkrais Method is a form of somatic education that uses gentle movement and directed attention to improve movement and enhance human functioning.
 With this Method, you can increase your range of motion, improve your flexibility and coordination, and rediscover your innate capacity for graceful, efficient movement.